Tremors and horocycle dynamics on the moduli space of translation surfaces: Basics

-Let $\Mod(S, \Sigma)$ be the group of isotopy classes of homeomorphisms $S$ which fix $\Sigma$ pointwise.
-We will call this group the {\em mapping class group} (although it is usually called the {\em pure mapping class group}).
+Let $\Mod(S, \Sigma)$ be the group of isotopy classes of homeomorphisms of $S$ which fix $\Sigma$ pointwise.
+This is the {\em pure mapping class group} .
 It acts on the right on marking maps by pre-composition, and this induces a well-defined action on $\HHm$ (note that $\Gamma_M$ acts on the left).
-It also acts on $T(\HHm)=\HHm\times H^1(M, \Sigma; \R^2)$ by $\gamma: (\varphi,\beta) \mapsto (\varphi\circ\gamma,\gamma^*(\beta))$.
+It also acts on $T(\HHm)=\HHm\times H^1(S, \Sigma; \R^2)$ by $\gamma: (\varphi,\beta) \mapsto (\varphi\circ\gamma,\gamma^*(\beta))$.
 The developing map is $\Mod(S, \Sigma)$-equivariant with respect to these two right actions and thus the action of an element of $\Mod(S, \Sigma)$ on $\HHm$, when expressed in charts, is linear.
 This implies that the $\Mod(S, \Sigma)$-action preserves the affine structure on $\HHm$.
 This action is properly discontinuous, but not free.
 Elements with nontrivial stabilizer groups correspond to surfaces with nontrivial translation equivalences.

-We caution the reader that different variants of these definitions can be found in the literature, and they might not be equivalent to our definitions, specifically as regards the question of whether or not point of $\Sigma$ are labelled.

-The group $\Mod(S, \Sigma)$ acts transitively on isotopy classes of marking maps, and hence each fiber of the forgetful map $\pi : \HHm \to \HH$ is a $\Mod(S, \Sigma)$-orbit.
+The group $\Mod(S, \Sigma)$ acts transitively on isotopy classes of marking maps hence each fiber of the forgetful map $\pi : \HHm \to \HH$ is a $\Mod(S, \Sigma)$-orbit.
 We can thus view $\HH$ as the quotient $\HHm/\Mod(S, \Sigma)$, and equip it with the quotient topology.
+The horospherical foliation on $\HHm$ descends to a well-defined equivalence relation on $\HH$, and we denote the equivalence class of $q \in \HH$ by $W^{uu}(q).$ Loosely speaking, $W^{uu}(q)$ is the set of translation surfaces whose horizontal measured foliation is the same as that of $M_q$.

-Viewed as a map between topological spaces the forgetful map is typically {\em not} a covering map due to to the presence of translation surfaces in $\HH$ with non-trivial translation equivalences (the same is true for the finite-to-one map $\HH \to \HH'$ discuss in the previous paragraph).
+Viewed as a map between topological spaces the forgetful map is typically {\em not} a covering map due to to the presence of translation surfaces in $\HH$ with non-trivial translation equivalences.
 To make this map behave more like a covering map we work in the category of orbifolds.